namugach/dockit/docs/en/MANUAL.md

 **Problem**: The configured username (USERNAME) is different from the container's internal username **Solution**:
+- **From v1.2.0, this is automatically handled.** When UID conflict is detected, the password is automatically set for the existing container user.
-- This is normal behavior.
-The container user information displayed by the `dockit status` command might be different if the base image already has a user with the same UID/GID.
+- The container user information displayed by the `dockit status` command might be different if the base image already has a user with the same UID/GID.
-- What matters is whether the UID and GID match.
-File system permissions are determined by UID/GID, not by names.
+- **What matters is whether the UID and GID match.** File system permissions are determined by UID/GID, not by names.
+- **Sudo access**: You can use sudo commands with the password set for the existing user (e.g., ubuntu).
 - If you encounter file permission issues, check with `dockit status` to verify that the container user's UID/GID matches your host system's user UID/GID.

+### UID Conflict and Password Issues

+**Problem**: Password setting fails when a user with the same UID already exists in the base image **Solution**:
+- **From v1.2.0, this is automatically resolved.** The Dockerfile automatically detects UID conflicts and sets passwords for existing users.
+- If changes are not reflected due to Docker caching, use `dockit build --no-cache`.
+- Manual verification: You can check the user account status by examining the `/etc/shadow` file inside the container.